Last Post: Yesterday at 6:23am:

 Of course, they didn't have time to fix the problem for us, an internal customer.

 Every Wi-Fi device had dozens, possibly hundreds of variables in its memory and registers that it operated from.
 When you (actually the other division) don't test the device adequately, meaning under EVERY possible combination of parameters, this is what can happen.

 Most people have no idea of how many parameters or variables are involved.
 I would estimate that there were over 300 variables just in the Wi-Fi routines.

 In my "Quality Assurance" environment, the only solution we had was to reset the client devices to Factory Default settings - and start over.

 Definitely an aggravating experience.
-At least if it consistently failed, you could debug it.
+At least if it had consistently failed, you could have debugged it.

 This problem was probably caused by a "Race Condition" between a chip-set driver, and other firmware segments in the client device.

 IMO smaller cash-rich companies that buy out bigger faltering companies, only to be taken over by the bigger company's remnants, are asking for trouble.